-Subscription and redemption requests for shares to be registered or already registered in pure registered form within IZNES' shared electronic record system, "DEEP", are received and centralised each day at 12:00 pm at IZNES, Service Opérations, 18, boulevard Malesherbes - 75008 PARIS, and executed on the basis of the next net asset value (price unknown).
+Subscription and redemption requests for shares to be registered or already registered in pure registered form within the shared electronic record system IZNES can only be accepted if the two following conditions are met: (i) that they do not come from a retail client and (ii) that this client has previously been approved by Rothschild & Co Asset Management to do so.
+In this case, these requests are received and centralised every day at twelve noon (12:00 pm) at IZNES, Service Opérations, 18, boulevard Malesherbes - 75008 PARIS, and executed on the basis of the next net asset value (price unknown).